shekhar2k1/Elevator/README.md

 class elev_scheduling: A scheduling algorithm class which can be passed to Elevator subsystem.
 It makes a decision based on elevator current status, moving direction, current capacity etc..
 I am using SCAN algorithm but another elevator scheduling algorithm can be passed.
 It needs to be subclassed but because of time constraint I did not do it.

-I am attaching two files.
-Both have same code.
+**I am attaching two files.
+Both have same code.**

-Auto_elevator.py: auto generates and runs complete requests and always steps after a request.
-In the end it steps until it finishes all the requests (20 default).
+*Auto_elevator.py: auto generates and runs complete requests and always steps after a request.
+In the end it steps until it finishes all the requests (20 default).*

-Manual_elevator.py:
-this file needs to be tested manually.
-You can specify the parameters like number of elevators or just run it with default params.
+*Manual_elevator.py: this file needs to be tested manually.You can specify the parameters like number of elevators or just run it with default params.*
 Once we run it, only two inputs  are allowed
 1)	step
 2)	src_int_floor_id1  dst_int_floord_id_2 (two integers separated by space)

 All elevator status will be shown after each command.